ClickCease

 OEM Windshields

 OEM (original equipment manufacturer) windshields refer to the original auto glass used in a new vehicle.
-Auto manufacturers don’t make their own auto glass, instead they subcontract this out to various auto glass manufacturers like PGW, Pilkington, AGC and FYG.
+Auto manufacturers don’t make their own auto glass, instead, they subcontract this out to various auto glass manufacturers like PGW, Pilkington, AGC, and FYG.

 In most instances, this is done through a bidding process, with the winning auto glass company getting the right to manufacture auto glass for the vehicles.
-When making the auto glass, the company manufactures it to the exact specifications provided by the auto manufacturer, ensuring windshields and side windows fit the vehicle perfectly.
+When making the auto glass, the company manufactures it to the exact specifications provided by the auto manufacturer, ensuring windshields and side windows fit the car perfectly.

 Aftermarket Windshields

 Because it’s not part of a contract, aftermarket windshields aren’t made to the exact measurements as OEM because they don’t have access to this information.
-However, virtually all aftermarket windshields are reversed engineered, meaning the company making the glass meticulously researches the precise measurements to ensure it fits safely in the car.
+However, virtually all aftermarket windshields are reverse-engineered, meaning the company making the glass meticulously researches the precise measurements to ensure it fits safely in the car.

 The Differences